noncent/instagram-data-scraper/README.md

 jQuery is using to build the Awesome View, to handle each and every request separately.
 I hope you like this small chunk of code
 > The Instagram Scrapper is a PHP, Html, jQuery Script to get user's data from their Instagram account url.
 > Example: https://www.instagram.com/any-user-name/, You can add any link and can get their Total Likes, Total Posts, Comments etc.
 > You can also get their post images but it's just a POC so you have to change PHP Code.
 What you need to just decode json string >and parse by PHP arrays... let me know if you like or want improvement..

 ---

-## :innocent: What's new in Instagram Super Scraper (ISS) (Dev)?
+## :innocent: What's new in Instagram Super Scraper (BETA)?
-- All Images in account information (likes)
-- Select Full or Minimum Account information by toggle option
-- Now you can Search #Hashtags and @UserAccounts simultaneously - New Feature
-- Searching Keyword added - New Feature
+- [x] Hashtag search
+- [x] Hashtag Likes
+- [x] Hashtag Comments
+- [x] Hashtag Keywords
+- [x] Hashtag Video Views
-- Keywords Analytic s - New Feature
+- [x] Hashtag Top Post Keywords
-- Top Posts - New Feature
+- [x] Hashtag Top Post Preview
-- Top Post Comments - New Feature
+- [x] Hashtag Top Post Data
-- Each request is being handled separately; so don't take hiccup if you click some where during the request - Improved
-- Pure html file to make easy template to use in PHP or ASP or any language.
-- Search tips: '#' to search Hash tags and '@' to search account information
-- Use 'Space' to search multiple hash tags and accounts
+- [x] User Account Search
+- [x] User Account Biography
+- [x] User Account Followers
+- [x] User Account Following
+- [x] User Account Posts
+- [x] User Account Likes
+- [x] User Account Comments
+- [x] User Account Views
-- Download in Excel available
+- [x] Download data in excel

 ---

-##  :scream_cat: Screenshot of New 2.5.3 (Dev) released:
+##  :scream_cat: Screenshot of New 2.6 (Beta) released:
 ![App Screenshot](https://github.com/neerajsinghsonu/Instagram-Scraper/blob/master/public/core/images/2.5.3.screen.app.png)

 ---